luwae/turing/notes/lang-design.md

 A branch is "taken" (its operations executed and the machine transitioned to its continuation state) when its selector contains the symbol that is on the scanned square.

-Consider the following machine working on $S = {a, b, c, d, \_}$.
+Consider the following machine working on the letters $a, b, c, d$.
 The machine moves to the right, deleting every $a$ it encounters, leaving other symbols unmodified.
 The machine can be defined with a single state $f$:

 | state | symbol | operations | continuation state |